 Inverness, ScotlandInverness is one of Scotland's seven cities and sits in the south of the Highlands region on the banks of the River Ness.
 Crowned by a pink crenelated castle and lavishly decorated with flowers, Inverness is a thriving city with a rich variety of places to visit and things to do, both in the city and around.

 Edinburgh, ScotlandAlive with culture and history, the capital of Scotland is a thriving UNESCO World Heritage Site.
 The lively culture and classic beauty of this city is on display around every corner.
 Join one of the ship's optional excursions to explore Edinburgh.

 At SeaYour final day on board the Sea Spirit provides ample time to reflect on the beauty and mystery of the Arctic.
 Share memories and photos with your fellow travelers as you journey homeward.

 Disembark in Ijmuiden, NetherlandsFollowing breakfast on board, disembark in Ijmuiden.
-Transfer to airport to continue your travels.
+Transfer to the airport to continue your travels.